 - Oral Health: Coconut oil pulling (swishing 1-2 tsp of coconut oil in your mouth for 15-20 min a few times a week) helps eliminate bad bacteria, healing gums, and teeth.

 - Hair Vitality: Coconut oil moisturizes your hair, aiding with dryness, and even dandruff.
 It can be added to your shampoo or used directly on the hair to be washed out after 20-30 minutes.

 - Anti-Aging: Coconut oil’s high antioxidant levels reduce oxidative stress which causes aging, keeping your cells thriving and your skin youthful.

-- Energy Provider: Being easily digestible, coconut oil can be metabolized quickly and serves as a readily source of energy.
+- Energy Provider: Being easily digestible, coconut oil can be metabolized quickly and serves as a ready source of energy.
 You can use it to boost your workouts: Take 1 tbsp 30 minutes before exercising to increase your endurance.